US Sports Veteran

 New Pick- Johnathan Cyprien S (Drafted 33rd Overall by Jaguars)

 Unfortunately, Hopkins and most of the best talent in this draft is already gone.
 Despite tearing his ACL this August, Cyprien has been a consistent player for his five NFL seasons.
-Besides, the Texans safeties were D.J.
+Besides, Houston’s safeties were D.J.
 Swearinger and Shiloh Keo in 2013.
 The team could’ve used Cyprien.

 Original Pick- Slyvester Williams DT